-How To Build A Water Storage System For Long-Term Emergencies
+A Complete Guide On Building A Water Storage System For Emergencies

-But if you don’t take the time to learn the best solutions (and mistakes to avoid), it can ruin your entire supply.
+But if you overlook the BEST solutions (and mistakes to avoid), it can ruin your entire supply…

 How do I know this?

-Because a poll of U.S. adults found that 53% of US homes don’t have at least three days’ worth of non-perishable food and water in their homes – 53%!
+Because a poll of U.S. adults found that 53% don’t have at least three days’ worth of non-perishable food and water in their homes…

-Water and grid power will be the first two public resources to shut down in a widespread disaster.
+In a widespread panic, water and power will be the first two resources to shut down.

 It won’t be safe to drink exactly when you need it most.

-Let’s get some misconceptions out of the way.
+So let’s get some misconceptions out of the way:

-- First, just because the water is clear doesn’t mean it’s safe to drink.
+- First, just because water is clear doesn’t mean it’s safe.
 Contaminants are often colorless, and no one likes drinking poison (or parasites).

-- Two, water DOES NOT have a real expiration date.
-But that doesn’t mean you can rely on the same water in the same container forever.
+- Two, water DOES NOT have a expiration date.
+But that doesn’t mean you can rely on the water in the same container forever.

 - And three, yes, you can die if you do this wrong.
-It’s simple to store water safely for the long term, but if you do it wrong, you’re putting your life on the line.
+Storing water long term IS simple, but you can still do it wrong.
+And if you do, you’re putting your life on the line.

-Therefore, before we get into how you should store water, I will explain how you should NOT:
+Before we get to how you should store water, I will explain how you should NOT:

 → DO NOT store water in anything besides food-grade water containers.